kashmir96/osoappliance/content/directory/appliance-repair-technicians/whispering-oaks-camp.md

 categories: ["New Zealand"]
 tags: ["Tauranga"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/whispering-oaks-camp.webp
+ image: /img/laundryappliance/353.webp
- alt: 'Logo for Whispering Oaks Camp the New Zealand from Tauranga'
+ alt: 'NewZealand from whisperingoakscamp'
 ---

 # Whispering Oaks Camp is an Appliance Repair Technician Company operating in Tauranga, New Zealand.